 It’s hard to find income streams that don’t require a large time commitment.
 If you own a reasonably powerful computer, though, you’re already positioned well to make an extra few hundred bucks a month without investing too much of your spare time.

-As such, this article will avoid these kinds of strategies and cover some shorter-term ways to make money using your gaming rig.
+As such, this article will avoid these kinds of strategies and cover some shorter-term ways to earn money using your gaming rig.
 Additionally, I’ll only include strategies that I’ve personally used and had success with, so you can trust that these are achievable by the average PC owner.

 1. Mine Cryptocurrency:

 Proof of work (GPU mining) isn’t the only way to acquire cryptocurrency, however.
 If you have some free hard drive space, you can also try your hand at Proof of Space mining, where you mine by allocating free storage space.
 Check out our guide to farming Chia for more information on this process.
 Truth be told, you probably won’t earn all that much farming Chia unless you have a ton of free disk space, but it won’t hurt anything.

 GamerzArena is a tournament site featuring a plethora of games, including Call of Duty, Battlefield, Fortnite, Apex Legends, PUBG, VALORANT, Madden, Rocket League, Rogue Company, and more.
 Its format is different from most other sites, in that you can play as many games as you want in order to get the highest possible score.